mdn/content/files/en-us/web/html/element/input/range/index.md

 ### Setting the value's granularity

 By default, the granularity, is 1, meaning that the value is always an integer.
 You can change the {{htmlattrxref("step")}} attribute to control the granularity.
-For example, If you need a value between 5 and 10, accurate to two decimal places, you should set the value of `step` to 0.5:
+For example, If you need a value to be halfway between 5 and 10 you should set the value of `step` to 0.5:

 #### Setting the step attribute